Campbell-Muscle-Lab/GelBox/docs/pages/installation/installing_stand_alone_application/installing_stand_alone_application.md

 ---
-title: Installing Stand Alone Application
+title: Instructions for Stand Alone Application Installation
 has_children: false
 parent: Installation
-nav_order: 2
+nav_order: 3
 ---

 # Installation

-## Installing Stand Alone Application
+## Instructions for Stand Alone Application Installation

 This page instructs you on how to install GelBox as a stand-alone application.

-+ The installer file can be downloaded from the [GitHub page](https://github.com/Campbell-Muscle-Lab/GelBox/tree/master/bin).
++ The installer file can be downloaded from the [GitHub page](https://github.com/Campbell-Muscle-Lab/GelBox/tree/master/bin/GelBoxInstaller.zip).
+In this case, the installer file is located under your designated Downloads folder.
 + Users can also clone the GelBox repository and access the zipped installer file.
 The installer file is located under `<repo>bin`.
-The instructions on how to clone a repository can be found [here](../cloning_gelbox/cloning_gelbox.html).
+The instructions on how to clone a repository can be found [here](../cloning_gelbox/cloning_gel_box.html).

+Locate the installer file on your computer and unzip it.
 Once the installer is unzipped, double-click the `GelBoxInstaller.exe` file.

 <a href="media/installer_folder.png" target="_blank">![Installer folder](media/installer_folder.png)</a>